univention/univention-corporate-server/doc/manual/installation.rst

 -----------------------------------------

 In a UCS domain, systems can be installed in different *system roles*.
-The first system in a UCS domain is always installed with the |UCSPRIMARYDN| system role.
+The first system in a UCS domain is always installed with the |UCSPRIMARYDN_e| system role.
 Additional UCS systems can join the domain at a later point in time and can be configured with one of the following system roles.

-:guilabel:`Backup Directory Node`
+Backup Directory Node
    The |UCSBACKUPDN| is the fallback system for the |UCSPRIMARYDN|.
 If the latter should fail, a |UCSBACKUPDN| can adopt the role of the |UCSPRIMARYDN|
    permanently.
 All the domain data and SSL security certificates are saved as read-only copies on servers with the |UCSBACKUPDN| role.

-:guilabel:`Replica Directory Node`
+Replica Directory Node
    All the domain data are saved as read-only copies on servers with the
    |UCSREPLICADN| role.
 In contrast to the |UCSBACKUPDN|, however, not all
    security certificates are saved.
 As accesses to the services running on a